 Increasing Desired Results

-We may prioritize urgent yet trivial tasks even when the tradeoffs are clear and when our employer would end up being worse off financially.
+We may prioritize urgent yet trivial tasks even when the tradeoffs are clear and our employer ends up being worse off financially.
 We behave as if pursuing urgent tasks has magnetic appeal, independent of objective consequences.

-As if choosing lessor options were not enough, Parkinson’s Law, states that “work expands so as to fill the time available for its completion.”
+As if choosing lesser options were not enough, Parkinson’s Law, states that “work expands to fill the time available for its completion.”
 Parkinson’s Law suggests that extended deadlines lead people to set more manageable goals and decrease effort.
 Other researchers found that more extended deadlines increase an assignment’s perceived difficulty.

 These patterns are essential for managers and others setting deadlines to recognize.
 Short deadlines on urgent or important tasks elicit attention.
 Those tasked with the assignment are more likely to complete it, less likely to procrastinate, and less likely to overspend money on it than if they were given the same task with a less urgent deadline.